LivingStories-DevTeam/Living-Stories-App/recommendation_engine/Overview.md

 1. **Cold Start Problem**: For new users or items, the system might struggle since there's limited data to compute recommendations.
 This is a typical issue for recommendation engines.

-2. **Over-specialization**: The recommendations could become too narrow, only focusing on what the user has already liked or shown interest in.
-This might hinder the discovery of diverse or new content.

-3. **Weights Arbitrary**: The weights used (e.g., `0.4`, `0.4`, `0.2`) to combine different recommendation techniques are set arbitrarily.
+2. **Weights Arbitrary**: The weights used (e.g., `0.4`, `0.4`, `0.2`) to combine different recommendation techniques are set arbitrarily.
 They might not represent the best combination and may need fine-tuning based on actual user interactions.

-4. **Scalability**: As the data grows, computing cosine similarities for every user and every label, as well as location distances, can become computationally intensive.
+3. **Scalability**: As the data grows, computing cosine similarities for every user and every label, as well as location distances, can become computationally intensive.

-5. **Reliance on Explicit Data**: This model heavily relies on explicit data like story labels, likes, and follows.
+4. **Reliance on Explicit Data**: This model heavily relies on explicit data like story labels, likes, and follows.
 If a user is passive and doesn't interact much, the recommendations might not be as accurate.

-6. **Sensitivity to Noise**: Incorrect labels or outliers in location data can affect the recommendations.
+5. **Sensitivity to Noise**: Incorrect labels or outliers in location data can affect the recommendations.
 For instance, a single story with a wrongly tagged location might skew the average location used in the location similarity computation.

-7. **Location Average**: Averaging out story locations to get a "mean location" is a simplification.
+6. **Location Average**: Averaging out story locations to get a "mean location" is a simplification.
 Users might have multi-modal distributions of story locations (e.g., they post both from home and a vacation spot).
 The average might not capture this nuance.

+## rec_engineV2:

+### 1. Data Preprocessing:

+#### a.
+Label-Based Similarity:
+This measures how similar a story is to the user’s interests, based on the labels of stories they have liked.

+- We calculate the proportion of overlapping labels between the user's liked stories and each story in the dataset.
+- A higher overlap indicates a higher similarity in content preferences.

+#### b.
+Location Proximity:
+This focuses on the geographical aspect, assuming users might prefer stories from locations similar to those they've shown interest in.

+- We calculate the average location (latitude and longitude) of the stories liked by the user.
+- The Euclidean distance between this average location and the location of each story in the dataset is computed.
+A smaller distance indicates closer proximity.

+### 2. Hybrid Recommendation Mechanism:

+#### a.
+Compute Individual Scores:
+- **Label Similarity**: For each story, we calculate how many labels match with the user's liked stories.
+- **Location Proximity**: For each story, we find its distance to the average location of the user's liked stories.
+- **Social Connections**: We check if the story is liked by users that the target user follows.

+#### b.
+Aggregate Scores:
+- We combine these individual scores into a single score for each story.
+This combined score is a simple sum of the individual scores.

+#### c.
+Recommend:
+- Stories are ranked by their combined score, and the top `n` stories are recommended to the user.

+### Key Concepts Used:

+1. **Label-Based Similarity**: A measure of content preference based on the overlap of labels/tags between the user's liked stories and each story in the dataset.

+2. **Euclidean Distance for Location Proximity**: Used to calculate the geographical closeness of stories to the user’s preferred locations, with closer stories receiving higher scores.

+3. **Social Influence in Recommendations**: Stories liked by followed users are given preference, incorporating a social dimension into the recommendations.

+### What Does This Mean for Our Users:
+Users will receive story recommendations that:

+- Align with their content preferences as indicated by the labels of stories they have liked.

+- Are geographically relevant or similar to locations they have shown interest in.

+- Include stories popular among users they follow, adding a social layer to the recommendations.

+### Potential Drawbacks:

+1. **Data Dependency**: The accuracy of recommendations heavily relies on the user's past interactions (likes, follows).

+2. **New User Challenge**: New users with few interactions might receive less accurate recommendations (cold start problem).

+3. **Overfitting to User's Past Preferences**: The model might over-emphasize the user's existing preferences, potentially limiting exposure to a broader range of content.

+4. **Simplicity of Location Calculation**: Averaging locations might oversimplify and not capture the diversity of a user's geographical interests.